illarionov/pixnews-debuglayout/README.md

 ### Rulers

 `horizontalRuler()` and `verticalRuler()` are designed to draw a horizontal or vertical ruler along the edge of the frame.

 You can set the value of the ticks on the ruler: dp, pixels, millimeters or inches and the frequency.
-You can also adjust the zero position: top, center or bottom with a defined offset.
+You can also adjust the zero position: from top, center or bottom with a defined offset.

 ```kotlin
 fun horizontalRuler(